kwodzicki/pywbgt/README.md

 From here the user can run any Notebooks or scripts they wish with the confidence that their work is in a fully reproducible environment.

 # Using the package
-As this package is intended to be a complete procesing and analysis pacakge, various subpackages are included for different stages in the analysis pipeline.
+As this package is intended to be a complete processing and analysis package, various sub-packages are included for different stages in the analysis pipeline.

-## `seus_hvi_wbgt.wbgt` Subpackage
+## `seus_hvi_wbgt.wbgt` Sub-package
-The main subpackage is the `wbgt` package that is repsonsible for calculation of WBGT estimates.
+The main sub-package is the `wbgt` package that is responsible for calculation of WBGT estimates.
 This package includes codes a few algorithms for estimating wetbulb temperature and natural wetbulb temperature that are not associated with the three main WBGT algorithms.
 Codes for adjusting wind speeds to given heights above ground level are also included.
 The NREL SPA code is also provided as part of this package.